Jun 30 3 min read

 Is engineering suited to a particular personality?

-Yes and no - It really depends on your job role.
-My role involves talking to customer and fixing their day-to-day issues that make life easier.
-I like being customer facing and talking to customers.
-In contrast some engineers focus on resolving issues that require less customer interaction and more technical know-how.
-There are 9-5 Monday-Friday roles, or 24/7 nights, and four on four off shifts.
+Yes and no - it really depends on your job role.
+My role involves talking to customers and fixing their day-to-day issues that make life easier.
+I like being customer-facing and talking to customers.
+In contrast, some engineers focus on resolving issues that require less customer interaction and more technical know-how.
+There are 9-5 Monday-Friday roles, or 24/7 nights, and four on/ four off shifts.
 You can join in the office chat or keep yourself to yourself.